linhuixiao/OneRef/README.md

 - ```$/path_to_image_data/image_data/referit/images/```: Image data for ReferItGame.

 ## Text-Box Anotations
-The labels in the fully supervised scenario is consistent with previous works such as [TransVG](https://github.com/linhuixiao/TransVG).
+The labels in the fully supervised scenario is consistent with previous works such as [CLIP-VG](https://github.com/linhuixiao/CLIP-VG).

+:star: As we need to conduct pre-training with mixed datasets, we have shuffled the order of the datasets and unified some of the dataset formats.
+You need to download our text annotation files from the [HuggingFace homepage](https://huggingface.co/xiaolinhui/OneRef/tree/main/text_box_annotation).

 ### Fully supervised setting
 <table>